and Open Finance

 The Swiss Bankers Association is closely monitoring this process.
 It recognises the significant potential of open banking / open finance for all market participants, and is therefore actively contributing to the establishment of framework conditions that facilitate the corresponding business models and thus increase the competitiveness of Switzerland’s financial centre.

 Trust especially important

-- “Standardised”: The open standardisation of interfaces is a prerequisite for seamless third-party docking and error-free data exchange.
+- “Standardised”: Open standardisation of interfaces is a prerequisite for seamless third party docking and error-free data exchange.
 The standardisation of interfaces should to the greatest extent possible be based on recognised market standards.

-- “Secure”: To ensure data confidentiality and security, technological safeguards are required.
+- “Secure”: Ensuring data confidentiality and security requires technological safeguards.

-- “Reliable”: To ensure system integrity, it is necessary that only third parties who meet certain quality criteria – in particular the highest technical requirements – are granted access to the interface.
-This decision is made by the bank and its customers.
-The bank assumes responsibility, positions itself as a trustworthy partner and protects the interests of its customers.
-In doing so, every bank contributes to the security and stability of the Swiss financial centre and justifies why customers should continue to place a high level of trust in Swiss banks in the future.
+- “Reliable”: The maintenance of system integrity requires that third parties are only granted access to the interface if they meet certain quality criteria – in particular, the highest technical requirements.
+The decision to share a customer’s data is always made by the customer itself.
+With an appropriate offering from third party providers, the bank positions itself as a reliable partner and protects the interests of its customers.
+In doing so, every bank contributes to the security and stability of the Swiss financial centre and underscores why customers should continue to place a high level of trust in Swiss banks in the future.

 Multibanking allows bank customers to manage accounts with multiple banks via a single platform.
 Technically, it is an open banking use case in which application programming interfaces (APIs) are used to efficiently merge data from different institutions.
 The activated functions vary depending on the scope of a particular multibanking solution.
 These functions include, for example, accessing information on account balances and transactions, submitting payments for approval, and directly triggering payment instructions from third-party accounts.
 This helps customers keep track of their finances, but also makes transactions faster and simpler to execute.